Rockies vs. Mets Player Props Betting Odds

 Alonso Stats

-- Alonso has 45 hits with three doubles, 19 home runs, 26 walks and 45 RBI.
-He's also stolen one base.
+- Alonso has 47 hits with three doubles, 20 home runs and 26 walks.
+He has driven in 46 runs with one stolen base.

 Alonso Recent Games